From the Beginning of Life to the Day of Purification

 start a quarrel or conflict.
 If they break this promise, they should

 leave without resistance.
-So, they started another conflict and they
+So, they started another conflict and

 left as promised.
 After that they came to Oraibi and asked to be

 admitted there.
-After several attempts they were allowed to come in
+After several attempts they were allowed to come

 under the same promise that they had to give to the other village,